rehanfazalkhan/DeepStream-Application-Object-Detection/README.md

-# DeepStream-Application-Object-Detection
+## DeepStream-Application-Object-Detection

-#setup
+##setup
-DeepStream Application - Local Setup and Execution Introduction
+#DeepStream Application - Local Setup and Execution
+#Introduction
-This document provides a step-by-step guide on how to create and execute the DeepStream application for object detection in videos on your local system.
+##This document provides a step-by-step guide on how to create and execute the DeepStream application for object detection in videos on ##your local system.
 The application utilizes YOLOv5 for inference and processes the video to detect various objects.

-Prerequisites
+#Prerequisites
-Before proceeding, make sure you have the following prerequisites in place:
+##Before proceeding, make sure you have the following prerequisites in place:

-Python: Python should be installed on your system.
+##Python: Python should be installed on your system.
-Video File: Prepare the video file that you want to process with the DeepStream application.
+V##ideo File: Prepare the video file that you want to process with the DeepStream application.
-YOLOv5 Model: Make sure you have the YOLOv5 model file (e.g., yolov5s.pt) in the same directory as the application script.
+##YOLOv5 Model: Make sure you have the YOLOv5 model file (e.g., yolov5s.pt) in the same directory as the application script.
-Step-by-Step Guide
+##Step-by-Step Guide

-Step 1: Clone the Repository
+#Step 1: Clone the Repository
-Clone the repository containing the DeepStream application code to your local machine.
+##Clone the repository containing the DeepStream application code to your local machine.
 The repository should include the following files:

-deepstream_app.py: The DeepStream application code.
+##deepstream_app.py: The DeepStream application code.

-Step 2: Install Dependencies
+#Step 2: Install Dependencies
-Install the required Python packages by running the following command in your terminal:
+##Install the required Python packages by running the following command in your terminal:

-bash
+#bash
-Copy code
+##Copy code
-pip install torch torchvision opencv-python-headless Step 3: Modify Class Labels (Optional)
+##pip install torch torchvision opencv-python-headless

+#Step 3: Modify Class Labels (Optional)
-If you wish to use custom class labels for object detection, open the deepstream_app.py file using a text editor and make changes to the class_labels list.
+##If you wish to use custom class labels for object detection, open the deepstream_app.py file using a text editor and make changes to the ##class_labels list.

-Step 4: Prepare Input Video and Output Directory
+#Step 4: Prepare Input Video and Output Directory
-Place the video you want to process in a directory on your local machine.
-Additionally, create a directory where you want the processed output video to be saved.
+##Place the video you want to process in a directory on your local machine.
+Additionally, create a directory where you want the processed ##output video to be saved.

 Step 5: Run the DeepStream Application
 In the terminal, navigate to the project directory containing deepstream_app.py, and execute the following command: